Aman-0308/Devops-project/shell-scripting/README.md

 o	endpoint is constructed as "repos/${REPO_OWNER}/${REPO_NAME}/collaborators", which is the API endpoint for fetching collaborators on the specified repository (REPO_OWNER is the owner of the repository, and REPO_NAME is the name of the repository).

 •	Action:
-o	The function calls the previously defined github_api_get function to make a GET request to the GitHub API and fetch the collaborators list for the specified repository. o	The output of the GET request ($response) is passed through jq, which is a command-line JSON processor.
+- The function calls the previously defined github_api_get function to make a GET request to the GitHub API and fetch the collaborators list for the specified repository.
+- The output of the GET request ($response) is passed through jq, which is a command-line JSON processor.
-	jq -r: This option is used to output raw (unquoted) data from the JSON response.
+- jq -r: This option is used to output raw (unquoted) data from the JSON response.
-	.[]: This iterates over all items in the JSON array (collaborators).
+- .[]: This iterates over all items in the JSON array (collaborators).
-	select(.permissions.pull == true): Filters collaborators that have pull permission (read access).
+- select(.permissions.pull == true): Filters collaborators that have pull permission (read access).
-	.login: Extracts the login (username) of the collaborator. o	If no collaborators are found with read access, it prints "No collaborators found".
+- .login: Extracts the login (username) of the collaborator.
+- If no collaborators are found with read access, it prints "No collaborators found".
 If collaborators are found, it prints their usernames.

 6. Main Script Execution: